Using Triggers to Enter Trades

 Quantity Selection - PremiumAllocation

 With PremiumAllocation, instead of the exact number of contracts, you tell TAT how much money you want to allocate to this trade, and TAT will calculate the appropriate number of contracts.
 You can set a Max Quantity that TAT will not go over, even if there is still room "available" in your allocated amount.
-TAT will always open a minimum of 1 contract, even if it doesn't fix within the Premium Allocation amount.
+You can also provide a Min Quantity that TAT will always enter, even if it would go over your allocation.
+If your allocation is not large enough to open even 1 contract, TAT will not open a trade unless you have set a Min Quantity for the entry as well.

 For debit trades, TAT will spend up to the amount in the premium allocation in debits to open the trade.